-• NEPA Assessment (Use as an Indicator): Given the General Conformity de minimis threshold values are the maximum net change an action can acceptably emit in nonattainment and maintenance areas, these threshold values would also be a conservative indicator that an action's emissions within an attainment area would also be acceptable.
+While the General Conformity thresholds are intended to be used to perform an Applicability Analysis, they can also be used as a general indicator for air quality NEPA assessments.
+Given the General Conformity de minimis threshold values (see Table 6-1, General Conformity De Minimis Thresholds) are the maximum net change an action can acceptably emit in nonattainment and maintenance areas.
+These threshold values would also be a conservative indicator that an action's emissions within an attainment area would also be acceptable.
 In other words, if the threshold is acceptable in nonattainment areas, it must be more than acceptable in an attainment area.
 If the worst-case annual emissions estimate for each pollutant of concern is below the corresponding de minimis threshold values, this indicates that further assessment is unwarranted.
 Evaluation is complete upon completing a Record of Air Analysis (ROAA) to document the conclusion.